hmsjy2017/raspbian-addons-website/README.md

-# pi-ware
+# Raspbian Addons

-This is the github pages site for pi-ware.
+This is the github pages site for Raspbian Addons.